Monti Lattari

 About Monti Lattari

 Monti Lattari Regional Park protects the mountain ridge forming the spine of the Sorrento Peninsula between the Gulf of Naples and the Amalfi Coast in Campania.
-Established in 1993, the park covers approximately 16,000 hectares of limestone peaks reaching 1,444 meters at Monte San Michele, Mediterranean forests, and the dramatic cliff landscapes that make this one of Italy's most famous coastlines.
-The park forms the mountainous interior behind the renowned Amalfi Coast UNESCO World Heritage site.
-The name Lattari derives from the Latin for milk, referencing the dairy traditions of mountain shepherds who grazed cattle in the high meadows above the coast.
+Established in 2003 by presidential decree of the Campania regional council on November 13, 2003, the park covers approximately 16,000 hectares of limestone peaks reaching 1,444 meters at Monte San Michele, Mediterranean forests, and the dramatic cliff landscapes that make this one of Italy's most famous coastlines.
+[1] The park forms the mountainous interior behind the renowned Amalfi Coast, a UNESCO World Heritage cultural landscape since 1997.
+[2] The name Lattari derives from the Latin for milk, referencing the dairy traditions of mountain shepherds who grazed cattle in the high meadows above the coast.

 Wildlife Ecosystems